Skip to main content

 Topfenknödel

-Sweet quark cheese dumplings served with melted butter, breadcrumbs, and powdered sugar.
-Light, fluffy texture.
-Often accompanied by fruit compote or vanilla sauce.
-Classic Alpine dessert.
+Sweet quark cheese dumplings, light and fluffy, served with melted butter, breadcrumbs, and powdered sugar.
+They usually come with fruit compote or vanilla sauce alongside.
+A classic Alpine dessert.

 vegetarianContains: WheatContains: DairyContains: Eggs